Magento vs. BigCommerce - Which eCommerce Platform Is Right for You?

 PaaS isa development and deployment environment in the cloud.
 Resources are available to deliver anything from simple cloud-based apps to advanced cloud-enabled enterprise applications.

-SaaS on the other hand is the licensing of software and a delivery model where this license is on a subscription basis and is centrally hosted.
+On the other hand, SaaS is the licensing of software and a delivery model where this license is on a subscription basis and is centrally hosted.